unitof/blockchainsaw/README.md

 ### Design
 - [ ] Best way to tween things with morphable?
   - [ ] Canvas?
-SVG?
-Good ol divs but everything absolute and with lots of CSS transitions?
+SVG? d3?
+Good ol divs but everything absolute and with lots of CSS transitions (my specialty)?
 - [ ] Display in little endian or big?
 Probably big.
 - [ ] What to display in block?
   - [ ] Height?